Sexual Orientation & Gender Identity

 Because claims based on sexual orientation and gender identity discrimination may be brought in various different complaint procedures and forums, it can be very confusing as to which route to pursue.
-We strongly encourage you to contact Kator, Parks, Weiser & Harris, PLLC, for a free consultation regarding your rights as an LGBT employee.
+We strongly encourage you to contact Kator, Parks, Weiser & Wright, PLLC, for a free consultation regarding your rights as an LGBT employee.

 More Information: The U.S. Office of Personnel Management has published a very helpful guide for LGBT Federal employees and applicants who are experiencing discrimination on the basis of their sexual orientation and/or gender identity.
 The guide can be found by clicking here.